raisgood/todolistapp/README.md

 Technologies Used: HTML, CSS, JavaScript and ReactJS.

+Ideas for future improvements:

+1) Add additional JavaScript to the site.

+2) Implement multiple pages together.

+3) Add a time feature to the page.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).